media1mogul/CSCIE33a/wiki/readme.md

 # Challenge
 - [ ] Try implementing the Markdown to HTML conversion without using any external libraries, supporting headings, boldface text, unordered lists, links, and paragraphs.
 You may find using regular expressions in Python helpful.

-# Hints
-- By default, when substituting a value in a Django template, Django HTML-escapes the value to avoid outputting unintended HTML.
-If you want to allow for an HTML string to be outputted, you can do so with the safe filter (as by adding |safe after the variable name you’re substituting).